Tayeb-Ahmed-TAS/CPP/Introduction of C++/Class & Object/All About Pointers/new and delete keyword/new Keyword/README.md

 ## Introduction

+new keyword is used to allocate memory dynamically.

 In C++, the new keyword is used to allocate memory at runtime.
 It is used to allocate memory for a single variable of a given type.
 The new keyword returns a pointer to the allocated memory.

 ### Syntax